kubernetes/enhancements/keps/sig-node/5532-restart-pod-on-container-exits/README.md

 -   Create a pod with a container that has a `restartPolicyRule` with the `RestartPod` action.
 Verify that when the container (init, regular, or sidecar) exits with the specified code, the entire pod is restarted in-place (same UID, IP).
 -   Verify that init containers are re-executed after a pod restart is triggered.
 -   Verify that all regular and sidecar containers are restarted.
--   Verify that the `PodRestarting` condition is added to the pod status during the restart and removed after it completes.
+-   Verify that the `PodRestartInPlace` condition is added to the pod status during the restart and removed after it completes.

 List of other restart sequences that need to be tested: